Chen Tang

 —

 Chen Tang’s story stands as a testament to his deep-rooted love and curiosity for the chance to encounter new characters, cultures, and experiences.
 He began his acting journey while attending Emerson College in Boston with local and regional theaters.
-Soon after, Tang moved to New York to pursue a professional career in regional theater, television, and commercials, before finally landing in Los Angeles and diving deep into film and television.
+Soon after, Tang moved to New York to pursue a professional career in regional theater, television, and commercials before finally landing in Los Angeles and diving deep into film and television.

 Tang strives to portray human stories that connect the East to the West.
-He recently achieved this goal by joining the cast as a series regular in the Bruce Lee Entertainment and Cinemax series Warrior.
+He recently achieved this goal by joining the cast in the Bruce Lee Entertainment and Cinemax series Warrior.
 Tang also stars in Walt Disney Studio’s Mulan, a live-action version of the 1998 classic Disney animated film, with the 2020 version drawing a lot more inspiration from the original Chinese fable “The Ballad of Mulan.”

 With two minds and two hearts, Tang bridges the gap between two very strikingly different cultures.
 His aptitude to adapt and empathize is apparent as he shares how he has been handling the pandemic, learning to embrace his current self, and deciding the next steps in his career.

-You were born in Japan, spent most of your childhood in Guangxi, China, immigrated to Memphis, Tennessee, and finished up your studies in Boston - how has each placement influenced you?
+You were born in Japan, spent most of your childhood in Guangxi, China, immigrated to Memphis, Tennessee, and finished your studies in Boston - how has each placement influenced you?

-Sometimes my upbringing felt like a whirlwind of different languages, places, and people.
-My parents were among the first generation of students to study abroad when China opened back up to the world in the 1980s.
-They were in Japan for a while, and though I don’t remember much of it, I think their international experiences helped them be open-minded and accepting of new ideas--like when their son decided to be in the crazy entertainment industry.
-Being from China has given me such deep roots that will always be a part of me.
-I love my country, its history and culture.
-No matter where I go, or whatever happens, it feels comforting to know that I always have that richness of culture and background to draw from.
+No matter where I go or whatever happens, it feels comforting to know that I always have that richness of culture and background to draw upon.
 Memphis is still the greatest city in the world to me.
 We spent a lot of time in the inner city.
 I suppose it was pretty rough at times, but I wouldn’t trade it for the world.
-It’s a mostly-black, gritty, soul-infused, exceedingly creative city.
-Growing up there kept me very grounded because most folks are really down to earth and often came from very modest means like we did.
+Growing up there kept me very grounded because most folks are really down to earth and often came from very modest means as we did.
 But more than anything, I think something in the water makes people really passionate about things.
-I remember even a guy asking for change on the street could sing his heart out, with feeling!
-I can’t really explain it--we just call it “having soul.”
-Being around that from a young age, it made me want to do whatever I did “with soul”--as in, with all your heart and passion.
-All in all, all these travels I’ve experienced gave me a lifelong love of exploration and curiosity for different cultures and people.
-I just want to see and know everything about other peoples’ lives.
-It’s fascinating to me.
+I even remember a guy asking for change on the street who would sing his heart out.
+I can’t really explain it--we just called it “having soul.”
+Being around that from a young age made me want to do whatever I did “with soul”--as in, with all your heart and passion.

 Have any of these experiences contributed to your roles, and if so how?